-This specialization belongs to the master's programme Electrical Engineering.
+This specialisation belongs to the Master's Electrical Engineering.

 Power Electronics is found in almost every system where electricity is used and is a key technology for improving energy efficiency and reducing CO2 emissions.

 Power electronics is nowadays found in almost every system where electricity is used for computing, communication, renewable energy harvesting and transportation.
 It is a key technology for improving energy efficiency and reducing CO2 emissions.
 Many of our projects involve integrating power electronic converters in systems dealing with modelling and optimising the interaction between the components; such as batteries, solar cells, electrical machines and electromechanical actuators.
 Working as an engineer in real life you will often have to solve problems related to power quality, electromagnetic compatibility and overheating while tuning the system for best performance.